Abibubble/ms4-lead-shot-hazard/README.md

   * Edit an existing product.
   * Delete an existing product.
   * Include images, either by URL, or by uploading directly from the superuser's computer.
+  * Include audio, by uploading directly from the superuser's computer.

 ![Admin functionality to create and update products](static/docs/img/crud-feature.png)